-The Execute Package Task allows us to call other packages present in SQL Server or File System as a part of its execution.
-In this article we are going to show you, Executing Packages present in the File System using SSIS Execute Package Task.
+The Execute Package Task allows us to call other packages present in the SQL Server or File System as a part of its execution.
+In this article, we are executing Packages present in the File System using SSIS Execute Package Task.

 Execute Packages in File System using SSIS Execute Package Task Example

-Drag and drop the Execute Package Task from toolbox to Control Flow Region.
+Drag and drop the Execute Package Task from the toolbox to the Control Flow Region.

 Double click on the Execute Package Task to configure the package.
-In the General Tab we can change the name and provide useful description.
-As of now, we changes the Name as Execute Package Task from File System and left the description as it is.
+In the General tab, we can change the name and description.
+As of now, we changed the Name as Execute Package Task from File System and left the description as it is.

 Click on the package tab to configure the package location and connection string